-NOTE 15: LEASES RECEIVABLE
+NOTE 15: LEASE RECEIVABLE

-During the current fiscal year, the School District entered into a lease agreement as lessor for financing the acquisition of a facility owned by the School District.
-The total value of the agreement is \$400,000.00.
-The lease term is four years.
-Total revenue from the lease in the current year is \$33,333.32.
-Future revenues under the lease agreement as of June 30, 2017, are as follows:
+During fiscal year 2017, the School District entered into a lease agreement as lessor for financing the acquisition of a facility owned by the School District.
+The total value of the agreement was \$400,000.00.
+Total payments from the lease in the current fiscal year is \$108,333.29.
+Future payments under the lease agreement as of June 30, 2018, are as follows: